AdemirAbdukic/AutomationPractice/README.md

 - Adding to cart from search results (`smoke_addcart.spec.js`)
 - Checkout when the user is logged in and has the product already in the cart (`smoke_checkout.spec.js`)

-I added a project configuration file (`playwright.config.js`) with setup for different browsers.
+I added a project configuration file (`playwright.config.js`) with setup for different browsers and other important parameters for running the tests.
 Scripts for running them in the tests are in the `package.json` file. \
 There are three .yml workflows files (`chrome-run.yml`, `safari-run.yml`, `test-run.yml`) using different browsers to run the project on GitHub.
 They are in folder `.github/workflows`.
 I have used `https://playwright.dev/docs/ci` for reference.

 I have used the `https://temp-mail.org/en/` email address generator to generate an email for the user.

-There are also xlsx files (`Bug reports.xlsx` and `Test cases.xlsx`) that cover that I added for other parts of the assignment.
+There are also xlsx files (`Bug reports.xlsx` and `Test cases.xlsx`) that I added for other parts of the assignment.
 The can be downloaded and opened in Excel.

 ## Running tests